The contact page is often one of the least considered parts of a website.

 Ecommerce contact pages need a different kind of judgement again.
 A customer asking about delivery, stock or returns may not need to speak to sales at all.
 In those cases, a prominent FAQ link, order support route or product-specific enquiry option can prevent the contact page from becoming a dumping ground for every possible question.

-That is the sharper point: contact options should help route intent, not just increase choice.
+The sharper point here is that contact options should help route intent, not just increase choice.

 Too many options can make the page feel messy.
-Too few can force users into a route that does not suit the urgency or nature of their enquiry.
+Too few can force users into a route that doesn’t suit the urgency or nature of their enquiry.
 The best contact pages make the next step feel obvious.

 Response expectations matter here too.

 If you provide a form, say when people should expect a reply.
 If you list a phone number, include opening hours.
-If you use live chat, make it clear when it is available.
+If you use live chat, make it clear when it’s available.

 Measure and refine

-Your contact page should not be treated as a set-and-forget part of the website.
+Your contact page shouldn’t be treated as a set-and-forget part of the website.

-It deserves the same attention as any other conversion point, especially if you are investing in SEO, PPC or other channels that send users towards it.
+It deserves the same attention as any other conversion point, especially if you’re investing in SEO, PPC or other channels that send users towards it.

 At a minimum, you should know how many people reach the page and how many complete the form.
-For lead generation websites, I would also want to know which channels drive the highest-quality enquiries, not just the highest number of submissions.
+For lead generation websites, I’d also want to know which channels drive the highest-quality enquiries, not just the highest number of submissions.

 Useful things to review include: